junaruga/framework-laptop-config/README.md

-# Configuration files for Framework Laptop.
+# Configuration files for Framework Laptop

 This repository is to share a part of my configuration files on Framework Laptop for people who are interested in using Sway or i3 window manager on Framework Laptop.
 My environment is Fedora Linux.
 I don't intend to update this repository regularly.
 The files are just a snapshot.